-Each year, the Nomination & Remuneration Committee also considers and recommends to the Board a professional development program for Directors.
+Each year, the Nomination and Remuneration Committee also considers and recommends to the Board a professional development program for Directors.
 This includes training on key issues relevant to the Group's operations, financial affairs and governance.
-The professional development program is compiled in light of recent or potential developments as well as any skills or knowledge gaps identified by the Nomination & Remuneration Committee.
-Directors also have access to the internal training sessions provided by the Group's Legal & Compliance team.
+The professional development program is compiled in light of recent or potential developments as well as any skills or knowledge gaps identified by the Nomination and Remuneration Committee.
+Directors also have access to the internal training sessions provided by the Group's Legal and Compliance team.
 On an ongoing basis, Directors are provided with briefings on changes to accounting standards as well as updates on legal and corporate developments relevant to the Group.
-During the 2016 financial year, Directors undertook site visits at a number of Group property assets.
+During the 2017 financial year, Directors undertook site visits at a number of Group property assets and visited a number of Group offices.